OwenGN/Dynamic-Wallet/README.md

 # Dynamic-Wallet
-A cloud-based dynamic wallet for managing personal finances, built using Python, SQL and deployed with AWS.
+A cloud-based dynamic wallet for managing personal finances, built using Python, SQL and to be deployed with GCP.

 # Project Overview